The Kitzsteinhorn Glacier.

 There are also plenty of beginners run on both mountains.

-For the advanced skier there are steeper more direct descents from the top of the Schmittenhole, the glacier at Kaprun, where there are also challenging intermediate runs and there is also some great off piste skiing to be found.
+For the advanced skier there are steeper more direct descents from the top of the Schmittenhole.
+The glacier at Kaprun, also offers challenging intermediate runs.
+Here there is also some great off piste skiing to be found.

 Skiing Black Runs in Zell am See.